top of page

 2. Readings

-If your children are a little older, you could ask them to give a reading for you (if you have more than one child, they could do this together – for example, by alternating lines or verses).
+If your children are a little older, you could ask them to give a reading for you during your wedding ceremony (if you have more than one child, they could do this together – for example, by alternating lines or verses).

 They could read a poem, or you could ask them to say a few words about you both.